 Ahead of 2019, we thought we would profile the best of the best when it comes to the younger generation.

-Below is the ten best players on the European Tour aged under 25 years old.
-The list is ordered by their current Official Golf World Ranking.
+Below are the ten best players on the European Tour aged under 25 years old.
+The list is ordered by their current Official World Golf Ranking.

 10. Sean Crocker

-Sean Crocker is a Zimbabwe-born American currently playing on the European Tour.
+Sean Crocker is a Zimbabwe-born American currently competing on the European Tour.
 His father, Gary, played cricket internationally for Zimbabwe and was forced to move his family to California when Sean was very young.
 From there he went to the University of Southern California, where he was a two-time All American.
 He lost to Bryson DeChambeau in the semi-final of the 2015 US Amateur before turning pro in 2017.
-In 11 Challenge Tour tournaments that year, Crocker finished in the top three four times and finished 11th, earning his European Tour card for 2019.
-He also qualified for The Open, where he made the cut and finished in a tie for 47th.
+In 11 Challenge Tour tournaments that year, Crocker finished in the top three on four occasions to secure a European Tour card for 2019.
+He also qualified for The Open Championship last year, where he made the cut and finished in a tie for 47th.

 9. Sam Horsfield

 He represents England but Sam Horsfield has lived in the US since he was five years old.
-He attended the University of Florida for two years, being named All-American in 2016, before turning professional in 2017.
-In one of the most gruelling weeks in golf, Horsfield put his name on the map winning the European Tour Qualifying School by eight shots thanks to a final round 63.
-In 29 starts in his rookie year, the 22 year old had three top five finishes including a runner-up finish at the Tshwane Open and an impressive T5th result at his British Masters debut.
+He attended the University of Florida for two years, being named an All-American in 2016, before turning professional in 2017.
+In one of the most gruelling weeks in golf, Horsfield put his name on the map by winning the European Tour Qualifying School by eight shots thanks to a final round 63.
+In 29 starts in his rookie year, the 22 year old had three top five finishes including a runner-up finish at the Tshwane Open and an impressive tied fifth result in his debut appearance at the British Masters.

 8. Marcus Kinhult

 The son of a teaching pro, Marcus Kinhult is one of a group of young Swedish players making a name for themselves on the European Tour.
 His junior career was highlighted by appearances at the 2014 Junior Ryder Cup and Youth Olympics, where he won a silver medal behind fellow pro Renato Paratore.
-A year later he became only the third amateur to lead a European Tour event at the halfway stage after opening with 68-67 in the Nordea Masters.
-Kinhult earned his Tour card via the Challenge Tour in 2017, where he finished fifth on the Road to Oman.
-In 2018, the 22 year old had three top five finishes on the European Tour, including the HNA Open de France where he led after 54 holes.
+A year later he became only the third amateur to lead a European Tour event at the halfway stage after opening with 68-67 in the Nordea Masters in his homeland.
+Kinhult earned his Tour card via the Challenge Tour in 2017, where he finished fifth in the Order of Merit.
+In 2018, the 22 year old had three top five finishes on the European Tour, including at the HNA Open de France where he led after 54 holes.

 7. Ardi Arnaus

-Ready for his rookie season the European Tour, not many players have a golfing resume to match Adri Arnaus.
+Although a European Tour rookie this year, not many players have a golfing resume to match Adri Arnaus.
 Born and raised in Barcelona, Arnaus attended Texas A&M University from 2012 to 2016 before returning to amateur golf in Spain.
 In 2017 he won the Spanish Amateur Championship before leading the Spanish team to victory at the European Amateur Team Championship.
-After a season on the Alps Tour, where he won twice, Ardi broke out on the Challenge Tour in 2018 with eight top ten finishes in 22 starts including a victory in the season-ending Ras Al Khaimah Challenge Tour Grand Final.
-He finished 2018 with a ninth place at the Alfred Dunhill Championship in just his third start of his rookie European Tour season.
+After a season on the Alps Tour, where he won twice, Arnaus broke out on the Challenge Tour in 2018 with eight top ten finishes in 22 starts including a victory in the season-ending Ras Al Khaimah Challenge Tour Grand Final.
+The 24 year old ended 2018 with a ninth place finsh at the Alfred Dunhill Championship in just his third start of his rookie European Tour season.

 6. Aaron Rai